HKUST-KnowComp/AutoGraph-R1/README.md

 The training stage requires setting up a CUDA environment and installing VeRL, PyTorch, and Transformers.

 #### Step 1: Install CUDA
-- Install the appropriate CUDA version for your GPU (Refer to VeRL for supported CUDA version).
+- Install the appropriate CUDA and cudnn version for your GPU (Refer to VeRL for supported CUDA version).
 Refer to the [NVIDIA CUDA Toolkit documentation](https://developer.nvidia.com/cuda-downloads) for installation instructions.
 - Verify the installation:
   ```bash
   nvcc --version